jklgit/Image-Comparison-in-Browser/README.md

 * sid1: Post id from chan.sankakucomplex.com for the left panel.
 * sid2: Post id from chan.sankakucomplex.com for the right panel.

-# What is needed for full drag and drop support from another browser?
+# Presettings for drag&drop support from another browser?

-Following parameters need to be allowed for jklgit.github.io:
+Following parameters need to be allowed for jklgit.github.io on the server side:

 * "Access-Control-Allow-Origin" needs to be allowed in the http response header (for reading out exif/pixel data).
 * "Access-Control-Expose-Headers" needs to have "Content-Length" in the http response header (for reading out filesize).